First Development Cabinet: Cabinet leader

-Cabinet Members
+Cabinet members

 Ministers

 The following are the ministers of the First Development Cabinet.

 Official with ministerial rank

 The following are ministerial-level officials in the First Development Cabinet.

 Reshuffle

-On September 9, 1971, President Soeharto made a decision to adjust and replace several Development Cabinet ministers after careful evaluation and consideration.
-The replacement of several ministers does not imply the formation of a cabinet, but solely in order to further enhance the implementation of development in the Panca Krida Development Cabinet.
+On 9 September 1971, President Suharto made a decision to adjust and replace several Development Cabinet ministers after careful evaluation and consideration.
+The replacement of several ministers does not imply the formation of a cabinet, but solely to further enhance the implementation of development in the Panca Krida Development Cabinet.

 Given another assignment

 The ministers who were replaced were given new obligations according to their respective capabilities.
 Some are members of the Supreme Advisory Council and some are assigned abroad.
 This replacement will actually improve the implementation of the Development Cabinet's tasks.
 So most of the ministers who were appointed were those who from the beginning took part in carrying out Government policies, particularly in the economic and development fields.
 Thus, it is hoped that the continuity of the policies outlined for the smooth implementation of the Development Cabinet's duties will be more guaranteed.